Priyalj03/Scholarlyy/README.md

 ```
 Now, navigate to `localhost:3000` in your browser.

-### Now, EduQuest project will be start automatically in your default browser, but prefer Microsoft Edge for seamless experience.
+### Now, Scholarly project will be start automatically in your default browser, but prefer Microsoft Edge for seamless experience.

 ### Admin Login